-Oklahoma startup All Things Bugs raised funding from the Bill and Melinda Gates Foundation, the US Department of Agriculture, and DARPA to develop a finely-milled cricket powder that can be supplemented as a base ingredient in recipes.
+The Oklahoma startup All Things Bugs, founded in 2011, is seeking to develop a finely-milled cricket powder that can be supplemented as a base ingredient in recipes.

 San Francisco-based Bitty Foods, which has raised $1.2M in disclosed funding, has a line of snack products that are made with insect powders.
 The company’s cricket chips use crickets exclusively from US farms specializing in insects for consumption.